Wednesday, March 17, 2010

 Garmin nuvi 1200 review

-Garmin-nuvi-1200-review The Garmin nüvi 1200 is the entry-level model in Garmin’s latest line of GPS navigators.
-All of the new units in the 1200, 1300 and 1400 series come with customizable data fields and the ability to utilize the pedestrian and mass transit features on Garmin’s CityXplorer maps.
+The Garmin nüvi 1200 is the entry-level model in a line of Garmin GPS navigators introduced in 2009 (here is a list of more recent nuvi introductions).
+All of the units in the 1200, 1300 and 1400 series come with customizable data fields and the ability to utilize the pedestrian and mass transit features on Garmin’s CityXplorer maps.
 They also have text-to-speech, so you’ll hear “drive one-half mile, then turn left on Elm Street,” instead of just “drive one-half mile, then turn left.”

-The nuvi 1300 has an almost identical feature set to that found on the nuvi 1200, albeit with a 4.3” wide-screen display.
-To see how the nuvi 1200 compares to other models, check out my Garmin nuvi comparison chart.
+• The nuvi 1300 has an almost identical feature set to that found on the nuvi 1200, albeit with a 4.3” wide-screen display

 Garmin nuvi 1200 video